-In 2001 he was elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
-From 2006 to 2010 he was the Alternate National Trustee for the chapter and National Trustee from 2011 to 2014, and from 2017 to present.
-Doug is honored to serve as the Chair of The NATAS Foundation as well as the new foundation for his region.
+In 2001 he was proud to be elected to the Board of Governors for the Rocky Mountain/Southwest Chapter of the National Academy of Television Arts and Sciences (NATAS).
+He currently serves as the Chapter President and National Trustee.
+Doug is also honored to be the Chairman of the non-profit, NATAS Foundation and the president of the Rocky Mountain Emmy Foundation.

-He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), and the Public Relations Society of America (PRSA), International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).
+He is a past or present member of the Arizona Production Association, International Television Association (ITVA), National Information Officers Association (NIOA), Public Relations Society of America (PRSA), International Association of Fire Fighters (IAFF) and the International Association of Fire Chiefs (IAFC).

-In service to his local community, he is the Chairman and President of the Phoenix Fire Foundation, the non-profit arm of the Phoenix Fire Department.
-Doug also enjoys serving on the boards for Arizona Search Dogs and the March of Dimes in Arizona.
+In other service to his community, he is the Chairman and President of the Phoenix Fire Foundation, the non-profit arm of the Phoenix Fire Department.
+Doug also enjoys serving on the board for Arizona Search Dogs.